I am a sociologist and criminologist working as a researcher within the Rights Lab Care and Custody Lever team.

 I have also conducted research on imprisonment; creative practice, sport and mental health; the electronic monitoring of offenders; and the social construction of the body.

 In terms of my wider academic background: I read Sociology and Social Policy at The University of Sheffield, before undertaking an MSc in Social and Cultural Theory at The University of Bristol.
 I was funded by the ESRC to undertake a 1+3 studentship at The University of Nottingham.
-I received my MA degree in Socio-Legal and Criminological Research Methods in 2013, and submitted my doctoral thesis in September 2017.
-I am currently awaiting my viva voce examination, and whilst doing so, I am writing for publication from my doctoral and secondary research projects, in addition to working as a Rights Lab researcher.
+I received my MA degree in Socio-Legal and Criminological Research Methods in 2013, and passed my doctoral thesis viva voce examination with no corrections in December 2017.
+I am currently writing for publication from my doctoral and secondary research projects, in addition to working as a Rights Lab researcher.

 For semester two (academic session 17/18) these are:The Sociology of Prisons (undergraduate), Culture, Identity and Deviance (undergraduate) and Foundations in Qualitative Methods (postgraduate).